The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Numerical Solution

-Fig.\ \ref{fig:figure:1w} shows that small overlapping temperature and vorticity fluctuations activate the CVE, leading to the generation of a strong helical hypermagnetic field, which grows to its maximum value of about $10^{22}$G and then begins decreasing due to the expansion of the Universe.
+For our first case, we consider simultaneous fluctuations in the temperature of the right-handed electrons, and vorticity of the plasma \cite{s3}, and solve the set of evolution equations with the initial conditions, $v_0=10^{-4}$, $b=1\times10^{-4}$, $x_{0}=4.5\times10^{-4}$, and $\beta_{0}=5\times10^{-4}$, and present the results in Fig.\ \ref{fig1-w}.
+Figure \ref{fig:figure:1w} shows that small overlapping temperature and vorticity fluctuations activate the CVE, leading to the generation of a strong helical hypermagnetic field, which grows to its maximum value of about $10^{22}$G and then begins decreasing due to the expansion of the Universe.
+We like to emphasize that the helicity of this hypermagnetic field is positive, contrary to our previous work \cite{s3}.
 After the generation of the helical hypermagnetic field, the hypermagnetic helicity decays and produces the matter-antimatter asymmetries, all starting from zero initial values (see Figs.\ \ref{fig:figure:2w}, \ref{fig:figure:3w}, and \ref{fig:figure:4w}).
-Figs.\ \ref{fig:figure:2w} and \ref{fig:figure:3w} show that the asymmetry of any lepton other than the left-handed electron has a peak with a negative value, and a positive final value.
+Figs.\ \ref{fig:figure:2w} and \ref{fig:figure:3w} show that the asymmetry of any lepton other than the left-handed electron has a peak with a negative value, and a positive final value\footnote{This is in contrast to our results in \cite{s3}, where $\eta_{e_L}$ initially became negative and finally attained a positive value, and $\eta_{e_R}$ was always positive.}.
 This is due to the fact that the hypermagnetic field makes the electron Yukawa process, which has the lowest rate, fall out of chemical equilibrium much more strongly than other processes.
 Therefore, the chiral electron asymmetries cannot be converted to each other effectively, and as a result, a large chiral asymmetry remains.

-Fig.~\ref{fig:figure:4w} shows that the generated baryon asymmetry at the onset of the EWPT is acceptable, even though the weak sphaleron processes are in equilibrium.
-In fact, the hypermagnetic field which is responsible for the production of the matter-antimatter asymmetries, dominates the sphaleron washing out process.
-Therefore, the conversion of hypermagnetic helicity to fermion number densities continues until the EWPT, and the weak sphaleron processes cannot washout the generated $\rm B+L$ completely.
+Figure ~\ref{fig:figure:4w} shows that the generated baryon asymmetry at the onset of the EWPT is acceptable, even though the weak sphaleron processes are in equilibrium\footnote{In our previous work \cite{s3}, $\eta_{B}$ was always positive, contrary to the results shown here.}.
+In fact, we have used this equilibrium condition as a constraint.
+This is equivalent to setting $(B+L)_L (t)= (B+L)_L (t_0)\equiv 0$, due to our initial conditions.
+Therefore, excess $(B+L)_R$ has been produced due to the anomalous processes.

 Figure\ \ref{fig:figure:5w} shows $\eta_{e_{, \mathrm{Yuk}}}$, $\eta_{\mu_{,\mathrm{Yuk}}}$, and $\eta_{\tau_{, \mathrm{Yuk}}}$, which are measures for departure from equilibrium of Yukawa processes for electron, muon, and tau, respectively.
 The results show that the three lepton Yukawa interactions are initially in chemical equilibrium, however the generated strong hypermagnetic field forces them out of chemical equilibrium.
 Furthermore, the amount of falling out of equilibrium depends on the rate of the relevant Yukawa process such that the faster the process the less its departure from equilibrium.
 Since the electron Yukawa interaction has the smallest rate among all Yukawa processes, its departure from equilibrium is the largest.